 - a.
 Organize and lead quarterly meetings of the Freight Advisory Committee. - b.
 Continue to work on the truck model component of the statewide travel demand model. - c.
 Respond to any freight-related questions and/or concerns from the FHWA. - d.
 Continue to participate in the quarterly Providence Port Community Engagement Meetings. - e.
 Promote local learning opportunities and initiatives related to freight. - f.
 Support and participate in workshops, meetings, and other freight planning activities of the Eastern Transportation Coalition. - g.
 Participate in the EPA funded Port of Providence Truck Count Study and Assessment. - h.
-Continue to participate in the National Cooperative Highway Research Program (NCHRP) 08-134 Integrating Freight Movement into 21st Century Communities' Land Use, Design, and Transportation Systems. - i.
-Conduct and lead 2-3 freight scans to better equip and educate the staff of municipal departments, particularly planning, with an increased understanding of freight trends and with a greater capacity to address freight issues by organizing tours and surveys of significant freight companies within the state.
+Continue to participate in the National Cooperative Highway Research Program (NCHRP) 08-134 Integrating Freight Movement into 21st Century Communities' Land Use, Design, and Transportation Systems.

+i.
+Freight Scans: Conduct and lead 2-3 freight scans to better equip and educate the staff of municipal departments, particularly planning, with an increased understanding of freight trends and with a greater capacity to address freight issues by organizing tours and surveys of significant freight companies within the state.
 Staff will meet with the stakeholders at the beginning of a freight scan for an orientation and discussion about the desired outcomes of the specific scan.
 After the scan, RIDSP staff will prepare a freight-related online ESRI ArcGIS story map for that specific scan.

-j.
-Freight and Goods Movement Plan Update with Statewide Truck Parking Study Appendix: Rhode Island's Freight and Goods Movement Plan was developed to address the MAP-21 and FAST Act requirements to address freight mobility within a statewide multimodal infrastructure network.
+Project 5.1: Freight and Goods Movement Plan Update with Statewide Truck Parking Study Appendix

+Project Description: Rhode Island's Freight and Goods Movement Plan was developed to address the MAP-21 and FAST Act requirements to address freight mobility within a statewide multimodal infrastructure network.
 The Plan was approved by FHWA on July 21, 2017 and will expire on July 21, 2022.

-Staff will begin the process of updating this Plan by working with the Freight Advisory Committee and other public and private sector stakeholders.
+This project will fulfil the requirement that the Plan must be updated every five years.
 This update will include all the required elements of a State Freight Plan as required by 49 U.S.C. § 70202 to ensure that Rhode Island maintains eligibility for the National Highway Freight Program formula funds.
 We will also update the required freight investment plan to include a project list as required by 49 U.S.C. § 70202 (b).